An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Socialize

 A parrot may be easily spooked, but this doesn’t mean it should always be inside its cage.
-Taking the parrot out of its cage is a good bonding opportunity.
+Taking the parrot out of its cage is an excellent bonding opportunity.

 An easy way to socialize is by taking the parrot to other parts of the house.
-Let it meet close friends and family members or watch television together.
+Allow them to meet close friends and family members or watch television together.

 Parrots form strong bonds with their owners.
-With time and attention, you could have a friend for life.
+With time, you could have a close friend for life.